 In reality I love pumpkin, just not always in traditional settings like muffins, lattes and pies.
 I like to venture out and enjoy it instead in its most pure forms, like stirred into an old fashioned oats with just a touch of brown sugar and cinnamon.
 The flavor speaks subtly of fall, just the way I prefer it.

-Recently I’ve been making creamy pumpkin oats with almond milk (a tip I was reminded of by Aubrey) and nestling them over a layer of blueberries.
+Recently I’ve been making creamy pumpkin oats with almond milk and nestling them over a layer of blueberries.
 On top, I simply can’t get enough of crushed, toasted almonds.
 The creamy-crunchy contrast in texture it provides is nothing short of soul warming.

 I’ve made this dish about a half-dozen times now and I think it gets better with each attempt.
 Try this for breakfast, won’t you?
 It’s a vegan-friendly breakfast packed with vitamins and nutrients and plenty of fall flavor.
 Is there really a better way to get your day started off right than that?
 I strongly doubt it.